Did you know?

 How does supersetting stand up to other methods, such as pyramids, drop sets, etc.?

-Supersets allow you to overload your muscles without using heavy weights - perfect for someone who wants to build muscle but doesn't have a spotter or doesn't want to lift very heavy weights.
+• Supersets allow you to overload your muscles without using heavy weights - perfect for someone who wants to build muscle but doesn't have a spotter or doesn't want to lift heavy weights.

 In my opinion supersets are better than pyramids and drop sets because they allow for two different exercises to be completed consecutively without any rest in between.
 Pyramids involve one exercise in which the reps are either increased with each set or decreased on each set.

-This is not to say that drop sets should not be used. drop sets are a very effective method for pumping a lot of blood to a muscle group which can increase nutrient uptake which consequently leads to more muscle growth.
+This is not to say that drop sets should not be used. drop sets are an effective method for pumping a lot of blood to a muscle group which can increase nutrient uptake which consequently leads to more muscle growth.

 Supersetting rises above all exercise shocking methods in that you can work two muscle groups basically at the same time, you can greatly increase the intensity of the work, and most of all, you can shorten the time of the workout considerably.
-Here is a very good article on shock methods in the weight room.
 Try to incorporate some of these into your workout routine and you will be rewarded.

 Which is the best (shocking) method for building muscle?